Extensions of Operators, Liftings of Monads and Distributive Laws: Extensions of operators to cofree differential algebras and free Rota-Baxter algebras

 Constructions of free commutative Rota-Baxter algebras on sets were first obtained by Rota and Cartier in~\cite{Ca,Ro}.
 We recall from~\cite{GK1} the construction of the free commutative Rota-Baxter algebra $\sha(A)$ of weight $\lambda$ on a commutative algebra $A$ with identity $\bfone_A$.
 As a module, we have

 where the tensors are defined over $\bfk$.
 The product for this free Rota-Baxter algebra on $A$ is constructed in terms of a generalization of the shuffle product, called the mixable shuffle product which in its recursive form is a natural generalization of the quasi-shuffle product~\cite{Ho}.
-We will not recall details of the general construction of the mixable shuffle product in the paper.
-The reader is referred to~\mcite{Gub,GK1} for details and to Example~\mref{ex:couex} for a special case.
+We will recall the general construction of the mixable shuffle product as follows.